mariohernandez/mariohernandezio/src/blog/details-element.md

 ### The Markup

 The markup is simple, but it does require the `<summary>` element to be nested within the `<details>` tag.
-This structure unlocks several native browser features:
+But don't be fooled by the simplicity of the markup, the `<details>` combined with the `<summary>` elements pack a surprising set of features.
+More on this shortly.

 ```html
 <details>